BlueCross BlueShield of Tennessee Medical Policy Manual

 ADDITIONAL INFORMATION

-High Risk Individuals are defined starting at age 25 as 20%-25% or greater lifetime risk of developing breast Cancer as determined by the following:
+High Risk Individuals are defined as individuals with a 20% or greater lifetime risk of developing breast cancer.

 SOURCES